 Participants of the conference that require visas in order to travel to Greece are kindly asked to contact the conference organizers to solicit an official invitation letter.
 Note that citizens of European Union countires do not require a visa to enter Greece, and will only require a valid passport or for Schengen countires, an identification card.
 Citizens of Australia, Canada, Isreael, Japan, New Zealand, Iceland, Switzerland, and USA do not require a visa in order to enter Greece for a period of less than 3 months.
 Citizens of countries other than the ones mentioned should contact their nearest Greek Consulate or Embassy.
 Please make sure that you deal with these matters as early as possible, in case you encounter unexpected processing delays and difficulties.

-We extend an invitation for those studying topics related to disasters to submit an abstract and paper by following the instruction in this page or by contacting the conference organizers.
+We extend an invitation for those studying topics related to disasters to submit an abstract and paper by clicking on this link: https://easychair.org/conferences/?conf=dod2019.
+Instructions are available here.
+Alternatively you may contact the conference organizers.
 Abstracts and papers are to be typeset in Word or LaTeX and submitted as PDF files.
 A Springer proceedings volume is planned, containing papers presented at the conference.

 Due to numerous requests, the submission deadline has been extended: